Ben McAdoo: Head coach (2016–2017)

 On January 14, 2016, McAdoo was named the Giants’ 17th head coach in franchise history.
 On September 11, 2016, McAdoo won his first game as head coach when the Giants defeated the Dallas Cowboys 20–19.
 The Giants finished the 2016 season with an 11–5 record under McAdoo, tying the franchise record held by Dan Reeves in 1993 for most regular season wins by a first year head coach.
 The Giants returned to the playoffs for the first time since 2011, but lost to the Green Bay Packers 38–13.
+During the week leading up to their playoff game, wide receivers Victor Cruz, Odell Beckham Jr., Sterling Shepard and Roger Lewis were on vacation on a boat in Miami with singer Trey Songz, which some outlets largely contributed to the loss.

-The Giants' 2017 season was marred by numerous player injuries as well as multiple controversies, which included some players being suspended for team violations.
+The Giants' 2017 season was marred by numerous player injuries as well as multiple controversies, which included some players being suspended for team violations and claims that McAdoo had lost the locker room and didn't care about it.
 The season began with an 0–5 start, the first for the team since 2013.
 They broke the spell with a road victory in Week 6 against the Denver Broncos.
 On November 28, 2017 McAdoo replaced Eli Manning with Geno Smith prior to the Week 13 game against the Oakland Raiders, which ended Manning's 210-consecutive start streak.
 This marked an uproar in the Giants community, and was widely seen as the beginning of the end of McAdoo's tenure with the Giants.
 After losing 24–17 to the Raiders and with the team sitting at 2–10, McAdoo was fired by the Giants on December 4, 2017, along with general manager Jerry Reese.